hemraj-007/Task-manager/README.md

 - Implement a backend with a database for persistent task storage.
 - Add user authentication to manage personal task lists.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any queries, please contact [your-email@example.com].